Q: My Teen with ADHD Only Works When I’m Standing Over Him!

 Q: “The only thing keeping my teen at school is his rich social life.
 Learning at school is like a byproduct of attendance.
 Learning at home has exposed me to just how far between the cracks he has fallen.
 I am learning how frustrated he feels with his difficulty in achieving completed work… Any use of the computer involves him ‘rewarding’ himself for ‘work done’ every 5 minutes with a 10-minute game.
 No learning is being done, no work completed, unless he is fully supervised for the entire time by a parent who is also supposed to be working from home… He sees no point in doing any of the work; he considers it irrelevant.”

-I’ve been helping so many patients and families deal with this exact issue during school closures.
+I’ve been helping so many patients and families deal with this exact issue with school during the pandemic.
 The issues you just described happen even during good times, but they’re worse during a crisis.
-Please know that your son’s behavior and your frustration are completely normal — this isn’t just homeschooling, it’s “crisis schooling,” and there are a lot of factors influencing this situation.
+Please know that your son’s behavior and your frustration are completely normal — this isn’t just homeschooling, it’s “crisis schooling.”
+There are a lot of factors influencing this situation and remote learning loss can feel inevitable.
 I’m going to break it down and address each factor separately.

 1) Most teens go to high school to see friends.